ZMKirgil/COVID-national-addresses/README.md

 The repository contains tokenized data and syntax to reproduce the results of the [paper].

-The data and syntax are published upon publication.
+The data and syntax are available upon publication.